Best Film for the Vivitar 420 SL

-The limited dynamic range of reversal film is one more reason why it is considered to be tricky to shoot.
-The golden hour is the prime time to shoot reversal film.
+The constrained dynamic range of transparency film is an additional reason it is viewed as a challenge to shoot.
+Golden hour is the prime time to use transparency.

-35mm film that comes in canisters is used by the Vivitar 420/SL.
-It is also the best-selling film format and in some instances is described as 135 film.
+35mm film that comes in metal canisters is used by the Vivitar 420 SL.
+It’s also the most widely used film format and is on occasion referred to as 135 film.

-120 or 220 film, used in medium format cameras, is the only other type of film you are probably going to come across.
+120 or 220 film, used by medium format cameras, is the only other type of film you are likely to encounter}.

 DX Coded Film

-Almost all new 35mm film on the market currently has a DX code.
-This enables electronically controlled cameras to automatically detect and set the ISO when the film canister is put in the camera.
+All commercially available 35mm film sold at this point has DX encoding on the canister.
+This will allow electronically controlled cameras to automatically detect and set the ISO of the film canister put in the camera.

 Where to Get Film Developed?

-You will find limited possible choices for where to get 35mm film processed.
-For a more thorough explanation of the possible choices check my article on Where to Get Film Developed.
+You will find a variety of options for where to get 35mm film processed.
+For a more thorough explanation of the choices go to my guide on Where to Develop Film.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They ship film off to be processed by a separate company.
-Consequently, you will not receive your negatives back.
+WARNING: Pharmacies and big box stores do not develop film on location.
+They mail film away to be processed by a separate company.
+Because of that, you won’t receive your negatives back.

 - Develop Film at Home